pkurogerjs/sigcomm_2019/registration.md

 # {{ page.title }}
-Registration for the SIGCOMM 2018 main conference (including all its parallel events), workshops, and tutorials is managed via a [RegOnline website](https://regonline.com/acmsigcomm2018).
-Note that free registration for the
-SIGCOMM 2018 [hackathon](https://conferences.sigcomm.org/sigcomm/2018/hackathon.html) and [N2Women dinner](https://conferences.sigcomm.org/sigcomm/2018/n2women_dinner.html) will be available on the respective pages of the SIGCOMM 2018 website.
+Registration for the SIGCOMM 2019 main conference (including all its parallel events), workshops, and tutorials is managed via [a CVENT website](http://www.cvent.com/d/66q4fb/4W).
+Note that free registration for [the SIGCOMM 2019 hackathon](https://conferences.sigcomm.org/sigcomm/2019/hackathon.html) and [N2Women dinner](https://conferences.sigcomm.org/sigcomm/2019/n2women_dinner.html) will be available on the respective pages of the SIGCOMM 2019 website.

-To promote participation in the workshops, SIGCOMM 2018 offers discounted workshop registrations to attendees of the main conference.
-A main-conference attendee may register for a workshop at a discounted fee of
-$100.

-Also, participants who register for a Monday or Friday workshop or tutorial may freely attend another workshop on the same day.
-However, a tutorial may be attended only by the participants who registered for this particular tutorial.
-To help with room allocation, the registration must be done for the workshop or tutorial that the registrant will attend the most during the day.
+**To encourage workshop and tutorial participations, SIGCOMM 2019 provides a special registration option: workshop & tutorial (all).
+Participants who register for workshop & tutorial (all) can attend all the workshops and tutorials at SIGCOMM 2019.**

-Each accepted paper and poster must be presented by one of its authors at the SIGCOMM 2018 main conference or workshop.
-If the presenting author is a student, the author may register at the student rate, i.e., SIGCOMM 2018 does not require a full-rate registration from student authors.
+Each accepted paper and poster must be presented by one of its authors at the SIGCOMM 2019 main conference or workshop.
+If the presenting author is a student, the author may register at the student rate, i.e., SIGCOMM 2019 does not require a full-rate registration from student authors.

-The Early Registration deadline is on **July 14**.

-[Register for the Main Conference, Workshops, and Tutorials](https://regonline.com/acmsigcomm2018){: data-role="button" class="button" style="width:90%;"}
+All conference registrations (Member / Non-member / Student) include breaks and lunches between Tuesday and Thursday, a Welcome Reception, and a Banquet Dinner.
+Students registered for the conference, TPC, EC and OC members receive free tickets to the Student Dinner.
+Sponsors receive free tickets for the student dinner according to sponsorship level.

+Workshop / Tutorial registration includes breaks, lunches on the day of the registered Workshop / Tutorial.
+(Welcome Reception and Banquet Dinner are not included.)

+Exhibitor registrations do not  provide access to technical sessions, welcome reception, and banquet dinner.
+However, coffee breaks and lunch will be provided for the day(s) that the exhibitor has registered for.

+**All refund requests must be made in writing and received no later than Monday, August 4, 2019.** There is a $75 processing fee subtracted from the refund.** No refunds will be processed for those cancelling after August 4, 2019.**

+**The deadline of early registration is July 12th, 11:59pm GMT.**